-- 2. Abstract summarize and use concise statements which should that highlight the importance of your project. - 3.
-Introduction state the problem, the context, and your proposed approach. - 4.
-Objectives this is the work statement and it may be convenient to present it in the form of interrelated tasks. - 5.
-Background This section provides the context in which your work will exist.
-It should review where the current state of the art is and point out where it is not so that the contribution you propose to make is clear. - 6.
-Approach This section builds on the previous one to clarify how you propose to make a contribution based on the context you have defined.
+2. Abstract - summarize and use concise statements which should that highlight the importance of your project.

+3. Introduction - state the problem, the context, and your proposed approach.

+4. Objectives - this is the work statement and it may be convenient to present it in the form of interrelated tasks.

+5. Background - This section provides the context in which your work will exist.
+It should review where the current state of the art is and point out where it is not so that the contribution you propose to make is clear.

+6. Approach - This section builds on the previous one to clarify how you propose to make a contribution based on the context you have defined.
 The materials, methods, models, etc. you propose to use and the results you expect to achieve should be clearly stated.
 You should build a case in this section to show that you understand the problem, have a well-reasoned approach for addressing the problem, and have a firm basis for expecting your approach to be fruitful.
-Finally, based on your review in the previous section you should point out the relative importance of your proposed contribution. - 7.
-Preliminary results and discussion Some exploratory research may be needed to confirm that the research area is relevant or promising, or to determine whether the work can be carried out in the allotted time.
+Finally, based on your review in the previous section you should point out the relative importance of your proposed contribution.

+7. Preliminary results and discussion - Some exploratory research may be needed to confirm that the research area is relevant or promising, or to determine whether the work can be carried out in the allotted time.
 Although the preliminary results should not represent a large portion of the proposed project, it is also important that all relevant results to date be included in the proposal.

-- 8. Timetable Divide the work into major tasks which may be listed in bullet form with descriptive detail.
-A Gantt chart is a very useful tool. - 9.
-Budget The previous task breakdown can be used to determine costs.
-For many proposals, this section can be an estimate of the cost of materials and equipment.
-Include the cost of any services and machine time as well as items that are available at no cost. - 10.
-Appendices Anything that does not quite fit into the text because it disrupts the continuity. - 11.
-References Your proposal should include a complete and thorough list of references that are relevant to your research topic.
+8. Timetable - Divide the work into major tasks which may be listed in bullet form with descriptive detail.
+A Gantt chart is a very useful tool.

+9. Appendices - Anything that does not quite fit into the text because it disrupts the continuity.

+10. References - Your proposal should include a complete and thorough list of references that are relevant to your research topic.
 References should be numbered sequentially.
 Follow reference guidelines established by IEEE, AIP, ACS, or others based on guidance from your research advisor and published in styles guides and manuals.